-The Epilepsy Fellowship is an Accreditation Council for Graduate Medical Education (ACGME)-approved fellowship at a Level 4 NEAC Epilepsy Center located in Northern New England.
+The Epilepsy Fellowship is an Accreditation Council for Graduate Medical Education (ACGME)-accredited fellowship at a Level 4 NEAC Epilepsy Center located in Northern New England.
 The fellowship offers comprehensive training in medical and surgical care of adult and pediatric patients with epilepsy.

 All fellows are required to fulfill a variety of clinical responsibilities including attending on the inpatient epilepsy monitoring unit, in the epilepsy outpatient clinic, and epilepsy surgery conference.

-Fellows are mentored in research projects which can involve a variety of topic such as treatment of seizures or treatment of cognitive dysfunction in epilepsy.
+Fellows are mentored in research projects which can involve a variety of topics such as treatment of seizures or treatment of cognitive dysfunction in epilepsy.

 Our mission is to guide and educate physicians as they develop the skills and expertise to provide safe epilepsy treatments to patients.
 We seek to train physicians to continuously improve their education and academic or clinical practice.